Mayor Adams and Commissioner Molina Are Inept and Corrupt

 Decades of corruption and mismanagement have proven that

 New York City is unable to improve the deadly human rights crisis manufactured by the

 Department of Correction.
-Since Mayor Adams has entered office, 11 detained people have died on Rikers in
+Since Mayor Adams took office, 29 detained people have

 Rikers Island is entitled to responsible leadership.

 In order to save lives today and ensure closure by 2027, the Federal

 Court must appoint a